P.O. Box 607

 UFPJ is also a sponsoring organization of the Immigrant Workers Freedom Ride Coalition, which seeks to secure ever-expanding civil rights and civil liberties protections for illegal aliens, and policy reforms that diminish or eliminate all restrictions on immigration to the United States.

-The UFPJ steering committee is a somewhat fluid collection of nearly four-dozen individuals; in recent years this committee has included representatives of such organizations as Historians Against the War, the Independent Progressive Politics Network, Iraq Veterans Against the War, Global Exchange, Peace Action, Veterans For Peace, September 11th Families for Peaceful Tomorrows, the Women's International League for Peace and Freedom, Tikkun Magazine and Community, the Communist Party USA, Code Pink, Not In Our Name, the American Friends Service Committee, the Institute for Policy Studies, the U.S. Campaign to End the Israeli Occupation, and Military Families Speak Out.
+The UFPJ steering committee is a somewhat fluid collection of nearly four-dozen individuals; in recent years this committee has included representatives of such organizations as the American Friends Service Committee, Code Pink, the Communist Party USA, Global Exchange, Historians Against the War, the Independent Progressive Politics Network, the Institute for Policy Studies, Iraq Veterans Against the War, Military Families Speak Out, Not In Our Name, Peace Action, September 11th Families for Peaceful Tomorrows, Tikkun Magazine and Community, the U.S. Campaign to End the Israeli Occupation, Veterans For Peace, and the Women's International League for Peace and Freedom.
 Among the individuals serving on the steering committee are Medea Benjamin, Van Gosse, Kevin Martin, and Rania Masri.

 UFPJ has received financial support from the Colombe Foundation, the Samuel Rubin Foundation, the Shefa Fund, the Tides Foundation, and the Town Creek Foundation.